Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Name: **Fabrikam AzSReader1**

-    -  User name: the UPN of the Fabrikam Operator1 user you created in the previous exercise.
+    -  Email address: the username of the Fabrikam AzsReader user you created earlier in the task.

     -  First name: not set